- Pakistan has blocked country's first and only gay resources website

 "Pakistan's donors should get off the sidelines and publicly press the government to reverse this internet censorship and permit discussions of sexual orientation and gender identity to proceed unhindered."

-Pakistan is also one of just several countries in the world that still reserve the death penalty for homosexuals, according to the International Lesbian and Gay Association, or ILGA.
+Pakistan is also one of just several countries in the world that still reserve the death penalty for homosexuals, according to the International Lesbian and Gay Association

 In Asia, only Indonesia -- the world's most populous Muslim country -- scored higher with 93% disapproval.
 Spain and Germany were found to be the world's most- and second-most tolerant countries respectively.